backupbrew/switchbrew/IPC Marshalling.md

 ### IPC buffers

-Buffer descriptor A and others map memory into the sysmodule process.
+Buffer descriptor A/B/... map memory into the sysmodule process.
+For the mapped memory in the sysmodule the permissions are: desc-A = R--, desc-B = RW-.
-With input buffers the memory permissions are set to read-only, for the mapped memory in the sysmodule.
 The buffer is automatically unmapped while the kernel handles the cmdreply, the sysmodule doesn't need to specify anything in the cmdreply to trigger this.

 This memory is mapped in the sysmodule to the same vaddr from the original user-process cmd-request, except with with bits \>=(~28(?))